Background pattern

 • Difficulty breathing

-• Stomach inflammation, constipation, difficulty swallowing, feeling bloated, dry mouth
+• Stomach inflammation, constipation, difficulty swallowing, feeling of being bloated, dry mouth

 • Belching, mouth ulcers, increased salivation, soft stools